 I was in a coma for three months as the result of a motorcycle accident in Thailand.
-I have written about the experience in the hope it can help others and keep my friends aware of my progress.
+I have written about the experience in the hope it can help others, and to keep my friends updated.
 I was sentimental after coma having forgotten much.
 I thought of the past in grandiose terms.
 There are many posts that explore my condition.
-Apparently I was taking Xanax quite heavily at the time of my accident because of menier’s disease.
-My identical twin brother’s blog about the early days of my coma is at Mathew’s Recovery and for a site that considers the same click here.
-Links to my posts categories below, 4 important posts for coma victims are also copied.
-Today there are 229 posts, I’m sure more to come without updating that number…
+Apparently I was taking Xanax quite heavily at the time of my accident, Xanax because of Menier’s disease.
+My identical twin brother’s blog about the early days of my coma is at Mathew’s Recovery I’ve redesigned this site and to avoid loosing content some is copied below along with a couple of important posts for other coma victims are copied below on this page, and there are links to my posts categories immediately below to filter my posts:

 There is a link to my writings about coma and how to help victims.
 The first post category ‘coma‘ from the list below.

 Websites I’ve built